 The audio magazine 4'33" published a flash-fiction (under 500 words) "In Which I Propose a Handful of Questions to Three of the Citizens Who Are at Present Unable to Answer" in September 2014.
 The title pretty much sums up the content.

 A story called "Cleaning Up" was short-listed in good company in The Fiction Desk's Newcomer Contest in February of 2015.
-It's a gloomy story still out there looking for a publisher.
+It's a gloomy story I plan to anthologize for a short-story collection.